-Partnership Commodity Hedges
+The Partnership's Commodity Hedges

 The primary purpose of the Partnership's commodity risk management activities is to manage its exposure to commodity price risk and reduce volatility in its operating cash flow due to fluctuations in commodity prices.
-The Partnership has hedged the commodity prices associated with a portion of its expected (i) natural gas equity volumes in Field Gathering and Processing operations and (ii) NGL and condensate equity volumes predominately in the Field Gathering and Processing segment and the LOU business unit in the Coastal Gathering and Processing segment that result from its percent-of-proceeds processing arrangements.
-These hedge positions will move favorably in periods of falling prices and unfavorably in periods of rising prices.
+The Partnership has hedged the commodity prices associated with a portion of its expected (i) natural gas equity volumes in its Field Gathering and Processing segment and (ii) NGL and condensate equity volumes predominately in its Field Gathering and Processing segment that result from percent-of-proceeds processing arrangements.
+These hedge positions will move favorably in periods of falling commodity prices and unfavorably in periods of rising commodity prices.
 The Partnership has designated these derivative contracts as cash flow hedges for accounting purposes.